perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 expiration in 2029.

-Once transferred to Key Systems in late January, the new, fraudulent registrant listed the domain (along with others), on Afternic.
+Once transferred to Key Systems in late January, the new, fraudulent registrant listed the domain (along with others), on Afternic (a domain marketplace).
 If you had $190,000, you could have bought Perl.com.
 This was quickly de-listed after the [The Register made inquiries](https://www.theregister.com/2021/01/28/perl_hijacking/).

 ## Some lessons

 Obviously this is an embarrassing situation, but it's not an uncommon story.
-This domain was registered in the early 90s, Tom Christiansen took control of it shortly after that, and basically kept paying the registration fees.
+This domain was registered in the early 90s, Tom Christiansen was given control of it shortly after that, and basically kept paying the registration fees.
 Since it wasn't a nagging problem, the domain was left as it was.
 Features such as two-factor authentication probably would have saved us much of this trouble (although social engineering